Understanding Pre-application Open Days

 With over 10,000 visitors arriving within the City we expect all facilities to be busy and cannot guarantee parking spaces will be available.

-Should you have an access issue, please be in touch with us prior to your arrival on 0191 334 9191, or email email@example.com
+Should you have an access issue, please be in touch with us prior to your arrival on 0191 334 1000, or complete our ask us form

 Where do I go when I arrive at the Open Day?

-On arrival you are welcome to go directly to your first session, alternatively you may wish to visit one of our Information Desks where you can pick up an Open Day guide, maps, room changes and other information.
+We will send you a pre-arrival email so that you can check-in online/ You can then go directly to your first session, alternatively you may wish to visit one of our Information Desks where you can pick up an Open Day guide, maps and other information.